"Where love and learning meet."

 Intent:

 Our History curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the National Curriculum.
-The National Curriculum states that ‘a high-quality History education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupils’ curiosity to know more about the past.’
+The National Curriculum states that ‘a high-quality History curriculum will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+It should inspire pupil’s curiosity to know more about the past'.

-§ The ability to think critically about History and communicate ideas confidently to a range of audiences;
+• An ability to critically think about History and communicate ideas confidently to a range of audiences;

-§ The ability to support, evaluate and challenge their own and others’ views using historical evidence from a range of sources;
+• The ability to support, evaluate and challenge their own and others’ views respectfully whilst using historical evidence from a wide range of sources;

-§ A respect for historical evidence and the ability to make critical use of it to support their learning;
+• A respect for historical evidence and have the ability to make critical use of it to support their learning; recognising that History has many view points;

-§ A desire to embrace challenging activities, including opportunities to undertake high-quality research across a range of History topics;
+• A desire to embrace challenging activities, including opportunities to undertake research across a range of History topics;

-§ A developing sense of curiosity about the past and how and why people interpret the past in different ways.
+• A life-long sense of curiosity about the past and the current world around them; questioning why people interpret the past in different ways.

 Implementation:

-All learning will start by revisiting prior knowledge.
-This will be scaffolded to support children to recall previous learning and make connections.
-Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.
-Learning will be supported through the use of knowledge organisers that provide children with scaffolding that supports them to retain new facts and vocabulary in their long term memory.
-The knowledge organisers allow teachers to assess the children at the start and end of the topic and see whether they have retained the knowledge taught so far.
+Learning will start by revisiting prior knowledge at the beginning of each lesson where children will be asked questions based on their previous lessons learning; their previous history topic as well as a question from the previous year.
+This will be scaffolded appropriately by staff to support the children to recall previous knowledge and make connections in topics taught in previous year groups.
+Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts by highlighting this to the children on their knowledge organisers.
+Knowledge organisers will further provide children with the opportunity to embed the knowledge for each topic such as key dates and facts.
+The knowledge organisers also allow teachers to assess the children at the beginning and the end of a topic to see whether the children have retained knowledge taught.

-Our historians will be given a variety of experiences both in and out of the classroom where appropriate to create memorable learning opportunities and to further support and develop their understanding.
+Our historians will be provided with a variety of experiences both inside and outside of the classroom where appropriate to create memorable learning opportunities and to develop a life-long love of History, which will support them in further success in their future academic lives as they progress to secondary school and beyond.

 Impact:

-At St Pauls, Pupil voice shows that pupils are confident and able to talk about what they have learnt in History using subject specific vocabulary.
-Pupil voice also demonstrates that pupils enjoy History and are able to recall their learning over time.
-Pupils work demonstrates that History is taught at an age appropriate standard across each year group with opportunities planned in for pupils working at greater depth.
+At St Pauls, pupil voice shows that our historians are confident and able to talk about what they have learnt in their History lessons using subject specific vocabulary.
+Pupil voice also demonstrates that our historians enjoy History and are able to recall their learning over time.
+Pupils work demonstrates that History is taught an age appropriate standard across each year group with adaptations being made where necessary.
 Work is of good quality and demonstrates pupils are acquiring knowledge, skills and vocabulary in an appropriate sequence.
+With the introduction of more diverse themes throughout a range of our history topics, pupils will feel a sense of belonging within their History curriculum.